Booklovers beat a path to Scotland’s book town

-The Wigtown Book Festival starts this Friday – with ten times as many tickets already sold than there are local residents.
+The Wigtown Book Festival starts today (Friday, September 22) – with ten times as many tickets already sold than there are local residents.

 Scotland’s Book Town will welcome leading writers, poets, historians, journalists, academics, musicians, photographers and many others to take part in a vibrant event which runs from September 22 to October 1.